MarcoB95-lab/threejs-AnimateOnScroll_and_AnimateOnMouseMove/README.md

 # AnimateOnScroll_and_AnimateOnMouseMove
-Animate the website with scrolling and moving the mouse on a centered cube.
+Animate the website with scrolling and moving the mouse on a centered cube with a canvas background.

 Src: